elvinasn/gamehub-cli/README.md

 ### `gamehub login`

-Logs in to the GameHub platform.
+To login to the GameHub platform, run the following command:

 ```bash
 gamehub login